Frequently Asked Questions

-What medical necessity criteria will Telligen use?
+What medical necessity criteria does Telligen use?

-Will Telligen require medical transportation providers to submit the number of miles traveled as part of the documentation submitted for review?
+Does Telligen require medical transportation providers to submit the number of miles traveled as part of the documentation submitted for review?

-Will Telligen follow the same schedule for continued stay reviews that was used by the previous vendor?
+Does Telligen follow the same schedule for continued stay reviews that was used by the previous vendor?

-Will outpatient services provided in a sports medicine clinic be subject to prior authorization review by Telligen?
+Are outpatient services provided in a sports medicine clinic be subject to prior authorization review by Telligen?

-Will Telligen perform prior authorization for medications?
+Does Telligen perform prior authorization for medications?

 Medication review is not included in Telligen’s scope of work with Idaho Medicaid.

 How long does Telligen take to complete reviews?